To apply for the Radiography Program, you must have a minimum cumulative GPA of 2.75 on a 4.0 scale.

 Students pursuing the bachelor's degree through the University of Sioux Falls (USF) should review the USF admission requirements.

-All students are required to have a high school degree and meet these minimum prerequisite requirements:
+All students are required to have a high school diploma and meet these minimum prerequisite requirements:

 - Mathematics.
 Minimum of one semester of college algebra; a higher level math course also satisfies this requirement.

 - Anatomy and physiology.
 Minimum of two semesters of college-level anatomy and physiology with a lab component.